TERMS OF BUSINESS

 17. NOTICES

 17.1.
-Any notice or other communications given to us under or in connection with this Agreement shall be in writing and shall be delivered by hand or by pre-paid first-class post or other next working day delivery service or email to the following addresses (unless specified otherwise by notice):
+Any notice or other communications given to us under or in connection with this Agreement shall be in writing and shall be delivered by hand or by pre-paid first-class post or other next working day delivery service or email to the email address associated with your account, or in our case to the following addresses (unless specified otherwise by notice):

 Email: info@connectd.co